 Ford Raptor vs F-150 with T-Rex grille

 When comparing the Ford Raptor vs F-150, it’s important to keep in mind that while the F-150 is a truck that suits all purposes, the Raptor is geared toward off-roading.
-Although some may purchase the Raptor for the capability to go where a normal truck wouldn’t dare, many prefer the aesthetics of the Raptor in comparison the F-150.
+Although some may purchase the Raptor for the capability to go where a normal truck wouldn’t dare, many prefer the aesthetics of the Raptor in comparison to the F-150.
 While the F-150 is a great-looking truck, the Ford Raptor is so much more.
 The aggressive, in-your-face grille demands attention and certainly makes a statement.

 Black “FORD” lettering differentiate the Raptor’s bold grille from the normal F-150.
 In addition to the grille, performance bumpers in both the front and rear add a special touch to the Raptor’s exterior.
 Air-extracted flared front fenders and flared pickup box outers add even more dimension to the Raptor’s body while giving it some extra protection against rocks and other debris commonly found on the trail.
-A vented hood not only enhance the Raptor’s off-roading appearance, but it also provides some much-needed heat release.
+A vented hood not only enhances the Raptor’s off-roading appearance, but it also provides some much-needed heat release.
 When it comes to lighting, quad-beam LED headlights and taillights give off bright, white light for enhanced visibility on the highway and when you’re off exploring in the wilderness.

 But what would an off-roading truck be without some body protection?
 Running boards not only improve accessibility, but they can also act as a guard against obstacles on the trail.
 Heavy-duty skid plates for the engine and front help protect critical components from getting damaged when crawling over rocks, branches, and other debris.
 For serious off-roaders, however, you are going to want to invest in even more armor and protection components for your Ford Raptor.
 Be sure to check out CJ’s for a wide variety of Raptor parts, including this Ford Performance Skid Plate!
 If you’re looking to make your F-150 more rugged, CJ’s also offers many F-150 parts that will give your rig added capability and protection.